Deputy Vice-Chancellor and Vice-President (Research, Enterprise and International)

 Professor Deborah Sweeney

 Professor Deborah Sweeney is the Deputy Vice-Chancellor and Vice-President (Research, Enterprise and International) at Western Sydney University.
-She provides leadership and guidance to achieve the University’s strategic priorities for research and innovation and focuses on quality assurance and enhancement.
-In addition, she is responsible for supporting the research portfolios of the University’s strategic ambitions, Deborah is focused on excellence, impact and translation.
+She provides leadership and vision to achieve the University’s strategic priorities for research, research training, enterprise and entrepreneurial activities and international teaching and research.
+Ensuring the delivery of the University’s strategic ambitions, Deborah is focused on excellence, impact and translation.
 She has oversight of research, research partnership and international activities across Western’s Schools, Institutes and Strategic Research Initiatives.

 Receiving her Bachelor of Optometry from UNSW in 1980, Deborah joined the Cornea & Contact Lens Research Unit within the School of Optometry, UNSW.
 Since completing her PhD in 1992, Deborah has held numerous executive roles within the Cornea and Contact Lens Research Unit and Vision CRC and its predecessor the CRC for Eye Research and Technology, including five years as Chief Executive Officer of Vision CRC.
 Deborah’s major research area is corneal physiology, her work has been instrumental in developing an understanding of the physiology of the human cornea and the effects of contact lens wear and refractive surgery on corneal function characteristics and the development of alternative forms of vision correction.
 Deborah has published over 100 refereed articles and several book chapters and is co-inventor on two patents.